Henry J. Nowak: Early life

-During his college career, he was a star basketball player for the Golden Griffs.
-When he graduated in 1957, he was Canisius College's all-time scoring leader.
-In three years as a starter he scored 1,449 points and averaged 18.6 points a game.
+During his college career, Nowak was a star basketball player for the Golden Griffs.
+When he graduated, he was Canisius College's all-time scoring leader.
+In three years as a starter, he scored 1,449 points and averaged 18.6 points a game.
 Today, he still ranks first in rebounding and third in all-time scoring.
-Sportswriters dubbed him "Hammerin' Hank" for his tough aggressive play.
+As a basketball player, Nowak was nicknamed "Hammerin' Hank" for his tough, aggressive playstyle.
 Nowak led the Griffs to three of their four appearances in the NCAA basketball tournament.
-The St. Louis Hawks subsequently drafted him with the 28th pick in the 1957 NBA Draft.
+The St. Louis Hawks subsequently drafted him with the 28th pick in the 1957 NBA draft.

-From 1957 to 1958 Nowak served in the United States Army, then earned a J.D. from the University of Buffalo Law School in 1961.
+From 1957 to 1958, Nowak served in the United States Army, then earned a J.D. from the University of Buffalo Law School in 1961.
 He then served in the Army again from 1961 to 1962.

 Political career

 Admitted to the New York bar in 1963, he commenced practice in Buffalo, and served as assistant district attorney of Erie County, New York in 1964.
-Erie County Comptroller from 1964 to 1974, he was also a delegate to the New York State Democratic convention in 1970, and to the Democratic National Convention in 1972 and 1988.
+Erie County Comptroller from 1966 to 1974, he was also a delegate to the New York State Democratic convention in 1970, and to the Democratic National Convention in 1972 and 1988.